Charles Lock Eastlake: Life

 Eastlake was born in Plymouth, Devon, the fourth son of an Admiralty lawyer.
 He was educated at local grammar schools in Plymouth, including Plymouth Grammar School, and, briefly, at Charterhouse (then still in London).
 He was committed to becoming a painter, and in 1809 he became the first pupil of Benjamin Haydon and a student at the Royal Academy schools in London—where he later exhibited.

 However, his first exhibited work was shown at the British Institution in 1815, a year in which he also visited Paris and studied works in the Louvre (then known as the Musée Napoléon).
-His first notable success was a painting Napoleon on the Bellerophon (1815; National Maritime Museum, London).
+His first notable success was a painting of Napoleon on the Bellerophon (1815; National Maritime Museum, London).
 Like many other people at the time, Eastlake had hired a boat to take him to the ship on which Napoleon was held in Plymouth harbour.
 He sketched him from the boat.

 In 1816, he travelled to Rome where he painted members of the British elite staying in Italy including fellow artists Sir Thomas Lawrence and J. M. W. Turner.
 He also travelled to Naples and Athens.

 Despite being based predominantly in mainland Europe, Eastlake regularly sent works back to London to be exhibited, and in 1827 he was elected a member of the Royal Academy.
-Three years later, he returned to England permanently where he continued to paint historic and biblical paintings set in Mediterranean landscapes.
+Three years later, he returned to England permanently where he continued to paint historical and biblical paintings set in Mediterranean landscapes.
 While he had been abroad his 1827 painting Lord Byron's Dream was exhibited at the 1829 Royal Academy summer exhibition.